‘Wow! Wow!’ Women get Olympic track off to a sizzling start

-Nobody has, at least not on the women’s side of the sport.

-An opening day at the Olympics that’s supposed to produce little more than a brisk jog for the world’s best at 100 meters turned into something very different Friday.
+Ta Lou and a pair of Jamaicans blazed through their 100-meter heats on Friday to announce to the world that even with Usain Bolt gone from the sprint scene, there’s plenty of speed to go around.

+”I’m in shock, actually,” Ta Lou said after running 10.78 to set a career best in what is shaping up as a fast track in Tokyo. ”But I know I’m ready.”

-Reigning world champion Shelly-Ann Fraser-Pryce ran her heat in the nearly empty Olympic Stadium in 10.84 seconds.
+Reigning world champion Shelly-Ann Fraser-Pryce ran her heat in 10.84 seconds.
 Her Jamaican rival, defending Olympic champion Elaine Thompson-Herah, finished in 10.82.

-And Marie-Josee Ta Lou, the Ivory Coast sprinter who finished an excruciating fourth in Rio de Janeiro, kept saying “Wow!
-Wow!” after she crossed the finish line in a blistering personal best of 10.78.
+Combined with Ta Lou’s run, those were the fifth, sixth and seventh-fastest times of the year.
+Seven of the 54 sprinters going through Round 1 hit a personal best.
+Switzerland’s national record got broken not once, but twice.

 ”I mean, a lot of sprinters are dominating,” Thompson-Herah said.

+”I don’t know how that’s going to help right now,” Nigerian runner Blessing Okagbare said. ”Regardless of who’s here and who’s not here, we’re going to compete.”

+Five years ago in Rio de Janeiro, only one runner, Fraser-Pryce, cracked 11 seconds in the opening round.
+She went on to win the bronze, behind Thompson (who has since gotten married) and American sprinter Tori Bowie.

-Fraser-Pryce came in as the favorite for Saturday’s final, which is already showing signs of living up to the hype.
-She ran a 10.63 back in June that has some thinking even Florence Griffith Joyner’s 33-year-old world record of 10.49 seconds could finally be at risk this year.
+Fraser-Pryce came in as the favorite for Saturday’s final, which is showing signs of living up to the hype.
+She ran a 10.63 back in June that has some thinking even Florence Griffith Joyner’s world record of 10.49 seconds, or maybe her Olympic record of 10.62, could finally be at risk 33 years after they were set.

-“Honestly, I have no idea,” Fraser-Pryce said when asked about the mark.
-“It’s super, super competitive.
+”Honestly, I have no idea,” Fraser-Pryce said when asked about the marks. ”It’s super, super competitive.
 You want to make sure you focus on each round and the things you’re supposed to do.”

 There were so many unknowns coming into the Olympics – namely if the year-long delay, the empty stadium or the stress of being cooped up in a hotel room in the lead-up to the Tokyo Games would hurt the athletes.
 At least one group – the women’s sprinters – answered all those questions with an emphatic ”No.”